ClarytyLLC/docs/src/docs/tutorials/pages/using-authentication-authorization-tokens.md

 }
 ```

-The Veritone API provides some queries that can be useful for understanding
-what client information is associated with a given token and what rights are
+To understand the rights associated with a user or token you can get user information and troubleshoot the token.
-associated with it.

-For example, the following query will return some information about the
-authenticated user, their organization, and the functional rights available.
-This is just an example - additional fields can be added to the user and
-organization fields as needed.
+#### Getting user information

+The Veritone API provides `myrights` query that can be used to understand the client information and rights associated with a given token.
+For example, the following query returns information about the authenticated user, their organization, and the functional rights available.
+Note that this is an example and you can add or remove details based on your requirements.

 ```graphql
 query {